awslabs/aws-iot-device-client/README.md

 `csr-file`: Path to the CSR file.
 If CSR file is not provided, the Device Client will use Private key and Claim certificate for provisioning the device

-#### Configuring the Fleet Provisioning feature via the command line:
+#### Configuring the Fleet Provisioning feature via the command line
 ```
 $ ./aws-iot-device-client --enable-fleet-provisioning [true|false] --fleet-provisioning-template-name [Fleet-Provisioning-Template-Name] --csr-file [your/path/to/csr/file]
 ```

-#### Configuring the Fleet Provisioning feature via the JSON configuration file:
+#### Configuring the Fleet Provisioning feature via the JSON configuration file
 ```
 {
     ...